 Course Fees and Finance

-The expected study pattern on this programme enables you to complete modules totalling 60 credits in your first year of study and the other 300 credits, split equally between your second and sixth year of study.
-If you follow this pattern of study you will pay a fee of £4,620 for your first year in 2017/18.
+The expected study pattern on this programme enables you to complete modules totaling 60 credits in your first year of study and the other 300 credits, split equally between your second and sixth year of study.
+If you follow this pattern of study you will pay a fee of £4,620 for your first year of study.
 The fee for each subsequent year, up to and including your sixth year of study will be broadly the same, except that an inflationary uplift may apply each year.*

 If you would like to know more about the fees listed and what this means to you then please get in touch with our Enquiries Team.